darknight78903/darknight78903/README.md

 darknight78903/darknight78903 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-my_name = aiden geary and jacob howren puts "French guyana".upcase
+ aiden geary and jacob howren
+"French guyana"
+26 May 1966
+that's our presidtaion